DeerTears/Godot-Control-Node-Extensions/readme.md

 Pressing a button does not automatically move focus over to the other button, so keyboard/controller users will have their focus placed on top of a disabled button.
 This behaviour will be changed in the future.

 ### DiagonalContainer

-A silly container for stacking control nodes diagonally.
+**A silly container for stacking control nodes diagonally.**
+Made as a joke, and justified after the fact, my goal is to create an HBox/VBox-type container that stacks control nodes diagonally.
+This node was made more with artists in mind, rather than UX designers.

 #### DiagonalContainer Variables

-"Left to Right" - When checked, the container arranges the children 0+ from left to right within this container's bounds.
+**Left to Right** - When checked, the container arranges the children 0+ from left to right within this container's bounds.
 When unchecked, the children are arranged from right to left.

-"Top to Bottom" - When checked, the container arranges the children 0+ from top to bottom within this container's bounds.
+**Top to Bottom** - When checked, the container arranges the children 0+ from top to bottom within this container's bounds.
 When unchecked, the children are arranged from bottom to top.

 #### DiagonalContainer Issues